This post contains affiliate links. Please see my disclosure about affiliate links here.

 Killarney is well-served by national and independent retailers.
 As an international tourism town, a number of outlets specialise in arts, crafts, vintage items, traditional musical instruments and souvenirs.
-If you arrive without your outdoor equipment get kitted out at O’Sullivan’s Killarney Outdoor Store on New Street.
+If you arrive without your outdoor equipment you can get kitted out locally.

 EATING AND DRINKING IN KILLARNEY